epheien/termdbg/README.md

 # termdbg

-Termdbg is a terminal debugger plugin for vim 8.1 and later.
+Termdbg is a terminal debugger plugin for vim 8.1+ and neovim 0.3.6+.
 Currently, termdbg only supports pdb, if you need gdb support, try termdebug (`:h termdebug`)

 Currently, termdbg just only do these things: